tnlmedia/laravel-tool/docs/Cores/Supplier.md

 # Supplier

-`Supplier` is a reusable class for get records by `Seeker`.
+`Supplier` is a reusable class to retrieve records using a `Seeker`.

 ## How to use

 1. Create a new class that extends `TNLMedia\LaravelTool\Cores\Supplier`.
-2. Change the `$seeker` property to your target seeker class.
+2. Set the `$seeker` property to your target seeker class.
-3. Add methods for common lookup if needed.
+3. Add methods for common lookups as needed.

 ## Get